coconut2015/agg-tutorial/doxygen/image_layer.md

 needs to use a pixel format with the suffix `_pre`, such as agg::pixfmt_rgba32_pre.

 So technically, the previous tutorials ( \ref image1 and \ref image2 )
-are not using the correct pixel format for the color wheel image icons.
+were not using the correct pixel format for the color wheel image icons.
-We more or less got away since the image icon itself does not have many transparent pixels and they are white to make them really noticeable.
+We got away since the image icon itself does not have many transparent pixels and they are white.
+So the difference was not noticeable.

-The difference can be seen in the following example.
+However, in some situations, such difference can have major impacts.
+See the following example.

 Example
 -------